This was originally part of the

 2021 Summit of the International Society for the Study of Information

-This has been substantially revised since then.
-Revision is not yet complete!
+This has been substantially revised since the presentation.

 Because I could not share my screen on 15th Sept, the chairperson